Ending Laminations and Cannon-Thurston Maps: Closed Surfaces

 If possible, suppose that the CT leaf $\lambda$ is \underline{not} an EL-leaf.
 Then $\lambda$ intersects the ending lamination transversely (since the ending lamination is a filling lamination without any closed leaves) and there exist EL-leaves $\mu$ for which $\lambda \cap \mu \neq \emptyset$.
 By Proposition \ref{ptpreimage}, each such $\mu$ is a CT-leaf.
-Hence, by the previous paragraph, the Cannon- Thurston map identiﬁes the end points of $\lambda$ with the endpoints of each such EL-leaf $\mu$ for which $\lambda \cap \mu \neq \emptyset$.
+Hence, by the previous paragraph, the Cannon-Thurston map $\partial i$ identifies the end points of $\lambda$ with the endpoints of each such EL-leaf $\mu$ for which $\lambda \cap \mu \neq \emptyset$.
+Let $z (\in S^2_\infty)$ denote this common image under $\partial i$.

 Since $\lambda$ is not an EL-leaf, it contains a non-trivial geodesic subsegment $I$ transverse to the ending lamination.

-Let $\Lambda$ denote the union of all lifts of leaves of the ending lamination to the universal cover $\til{S}$.
-Let $\til{I}$ denote the union of all lifts of $I$ to $\til{S}$.
-Define two leaves of $\til{\Lambda}$ to be equivalent if both of them intersect a single element of $\til{I}$.
-Then by Lemma \ref{minimal} the limit set $\LL$ of any connected component of the transitive closure of this relation contains a pole.

-All the points of $\LL$ are identified to a point by the existence of Cannon-Thurston maps (Theorem \ref{split}) and by Proposition \ref{ptpreimage}.
-Hence, in particular the Cannon-Thurston map identifies a pole to a point.
-This is a contradiction as a pole forms the end-points of a quasigeodesic in $\til{M}$.
+Then the common image (under $\partial i$) of end-points of all EL leaves $\mu$ intersecting $I$ transversely is $z$.